Milwaukee Astronomical Society

 Note: This same technique will work with a Telrad or other 1X finders, but you'll need to turn the red light to maximum, especially if it's a sunny day.

 Plan your observing session.
 Some of your observing doesn't really need any planning.
-You take your scope out, see Jupiter, point your scope at and observe.
-But often advanced planning allows you to both save time and miss events.
+You take your scope out, see Jupiter, point your scope at it and observe.
+But often advanced planning allows you to both save time and not miss events.
 If you're looking for faint Messier or NGC objects, you probably should plan on how you're going to find it.

 Traveling to an observing site.
 Planning goes to another level when you aren't near home.
 Dressing warm and having additional clothing layers available is a must.
 The rule is bring more clothing than think you'll need.
 You're not only going to be out in the cold (most of the time), but you don't have the benefit of being able to move around.
 Bring along a beverage, bring along a snack.
 And though this may sound silly, don't forget to check the moon phase, paying attention to when it will rise and set.